Easy Corporate Fundraising Ideas for Events

 1. Bingo Night Fundraiser

-Bingo nights are extremely popular for fundraising.
-Their simple to plan, easy to play and fun.
+Bingo nights are a fantastic choice for a fundraising event.
+They’re simple to plan, easy to play, and guaranteed to get everyone involved.

-Every player who wants to participate, needs to purchase a bingo card.
+Every player who wants to participate needs to purchase a bingo card.
 You can find these online for free or for a very low cost.
 Each card has 24 numbers and an empty space in the centre.
-Numbers are then drawn out at random and each player needs to identify if each number is on their card.
+Numbers are then drawn at random, and each player needs to identify if the number called is on their card.

 2. Book a Live Band